MahmoudAhmadOsman/spring-boot-blog-post/README.md

 This application is based on the Spring Boot framework and incorporates various open-source libraries and dependencies.
 Special thanks to the authors and contributors of these projects for their valuable work.

-If you have any questions or need further assistance, feel free to contact the repository owner, [Mahmoud Ahmad Osman](http://mahmoudosman.com).
+If you have any questions or need further assistance, feel free to contact the repository owner, [Mahmoud Osman](http://mahmoudosman.com).